asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 without adjusting for that past few years of inflation.
 That's not a realistic cost to impose on the average homeowner.
-Hopefully we'll see costs come down over time, and if we are able to start to leverage the EVs more and more folks already own for home backup, that will help defray the cost quite a bit.
+Hopefully we'll see costs come down over time, and if we are able to start to leverage the EVs folks already own for home backup, that will help defray the cost quite a bit.

 _(As an aside, if you're looking for a great, small solar installer that won't roll their eyes at you when you ask to hook up the